johnbe4/getSeoSitemap/readme.txt

     That is very important because search engines do not like relative links and that prevent negative issues.
     Only using absolute link you are 100% sure how the link will be treated by search engines, browsers etc.
 3 - set all user constants and parameters.
-4 - on your server cronotab schedule the script once each day prefereble when your server is not too much busy.
+4 - on your server cronotab, schedule the script once each day prefereble when your server is not too much busy.
     A command line example to schedule the script every day at 7:45:00 AM is:
     45 7  *    *    *    php /example/websites/clients/client1/web5/example/example/getSeoSitemap/getSeoSitemap.php

-Notice
+Warning
-To run getSeoSitemp faster, using a script like geoplugin.class you should exclude geoSeoSitemap user-agent from that.
+To run getSeoSitemp faster, using a script like geoPlugin you should exclude geoSeoSitemap user-agent from that.
-Before moving from releases 1.0 or 1.1 to 2.0 or higher, you must delete the getSeoSitemap table into your dBase.
+Before moving from releases lower than 3.0 to 3.0 or higher, you must drop getSeoSitemap and getSeoSitemapExec tables into your dBase.
 Do not save any file with name that starts with sitemap in the same folder of sitemaps, otherwise getSeoSitemap script could cancel it.